kleintob/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/large-datasets-python.md

 aliases:
   - /import/large-datsets-python
 ---

+Discover Dask, a valuable solution to handle large datasets in Python that provides parallel computing functionalities to popular libraries such as Pandas and Numpy.
+In this building block, you will be introduced to the package Dask.
+Moreover, you will learn some of Dask's fundamental operations that will allow you to handle and work with large datasets in Python in a much more effective and efficient manner.

 ## Memory Errors when working with large datasets
 When trying to import a large dataset to dataframe format with `pandas` (for example, using the `read_csv` function), you are likely to run into `MemoryError`.
 This error indicates that you have run out of memory in your RAM. `Pandas` uses in-memory analytics, so larger-than-memory datasets won't load.
 Additionally, any operations performed on the dataframe require memory as well.